-Indicator Title

-1. Number of organisations and departments lobbied to implement NYS

-Definition The indicator seeks to measure number of Departments and organisations lobbied to implement NYS.
-Source of Data National Youth Services Unit Method of calculation or assessment Simple count Means of verification Partnership forms signed by the partner and NYDA Assumptions There is enough capacity and budget to Lobby the number of Departments to implement NYS Disaggregation of beneficiaries None Spatial Transformation None Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Upscaled implementation of NYS Indicator Responsibility Senior Manager-National Youth Service
+Indicator Title 1.
+Number of government departments implementing NYS programmes in partnership with the NYDA Definition The indicator seeks to measure number of government Departments in partnership with the NYDA to implement NYS.
+Source of Data National Youth Services Unit Method of calculation or assessment Simple count Means of verification M OU'S signed by the ED Assumptions There is enough capacity and budget to Lobby the number of Departments to implement NYS Disaggregation of beneficiaries 100 % youth Gender Race Disability status Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Up scaled implementation of NYS Indicator Responsibility Senior Manager-National Youth Service

 Indicator Title 2.
-Number of young people participating in NYS Expanded Volunteer Projects Definition The indicator seeks to measure number of young people participating in NYS Expanded Volunteer Projects.
-Source of Data National Youth Services Unit Method of calculation or assessment Simple count Each young person will be counted once.
-Means of verification Signed Attendance RegistersData-list Assumptions There is sufficient capacity and budget to coordinate the Expanded Volunteer Projects

-Reporting Cycle Quarterly
+Number of government departments and organisations capacitated to implement NYS programme.
+Definition The indicator seeks to measure number of government departments, NGO's and organisations to be capacitated to implement NYS programmes Source of Data National Youth Services Unit Method of calculation o assessment Simple count Means of verification MOU's signed by NYS ED Assumptions There is enough capacity and budget to Lobby the number of Departments to implement NYS Disaggregation o beneficiaries 100 % youth Gender benenciones Race Disability status Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Up-scaled implementation of NYS Indicator Responsibility Senior Manager-National Youth Service

-Desired Performance Increase in the number of young people participated in the programme

-Indicator Responsibility Senior Manager- National Youth Service.

-Disaggregation of beneficiaries 100 % youth

-Gender

-Race

-Disability status

-Business sector

-Geographic location (Rural/ Peri-urban/urban)

-Spatial Transformation Geographic location (urban/rural)

-Calculation type Cumulative for the year

 Indicator Title 3.
 Number of young people securing paid service opportunities.
 Definition This indicator tracks the number of individual young people who have participated in the paid service activities and have received stipends for their community service work.
 Each individual is only to be counted once under this indicator.

 Service work activities will fall under one or more of the broad service work categories which includes: Surveys & Digital Mapping, Sports & Recreation, Arts, Culture & Entertainment, Learner Support, Social Support Services, Solidarity & Care, Early childhood development/Early Learning, Food security & Child nutrition, and Community Works, Revitalisation & Greening programmes.
-Source of Data Jobs fund and NYS Method of calculation or assessment Simple count The Unit of Measure for this indicator is a person (participant).
-The reported number of participants will be disaggregated in terms of gender, age, disability, race, geographic location, number and type of programme/support services participated in, number and type of opportunities secured, value of stipends secured, and movement within and between PYEI interventions.

-Reporting Cycle Quarterly Desired Performance Increase in the number of young people participated in the programme Indicator Responsibility Senior Manager- National Youth Service.
-Means of verification Means of verification for the payment of stipends will include: Beneficiary Database (as per the agreed to template) Assumptions There is sufficient capacity and budget to coordinate the Jobs fund Disaggregation of beneficiaries 100 % youth Gender Race Disability status Business sector Geographic location (Rural/ Peri-urban/urban) Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year
+Source of Data Timesheets for Each individual and/or electronic payroll reports and biometric databases and/or any other suitable sources as agreed to in the signed Grant Agreement for the project Method of calculation or assessment Simple count The Unit of Measure for this indicator is a person (participant).
+The reported number of participants will be disaggregated in terms of gender, age, disability, race, geographic location, number and type of programme/support services participated in, , value of stipends received, Means of verification Means of verification for the payment of stipends will include: Signed Monthly Timesheets (electronic or manual) ID copies and beneficiary contract Beneficiary Database Signed Attestation by NGO/Partner with data list Annexture Assumptions There is sufficient capacity and budget to coordinate the NYS Disaggregation of 100 % youth beneficiaries Gender Race Disability status Business sector Geographic location (Rural/ Peri-urban/urban) Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Increase in the number of young people participated in the programme Indicator Responsibility Senior Manager- National Youth Service.